awesomephant/blog/_posts/2017-08-27-dissertation.md

 ## Architecture at the Bauhaus

 Following the medieavalist imagery of the manifesto, work at the early Bauhaus was defined by a return to pre-industrial forms.
-The Sommerset House with its expressionist wooden decoration, as well as the early furniture of Marcel Breuer and Gunta Stölzl are examples of this phase (Bauhaus100, 2017).
+The Sommerfeld House in Berlin (1920, destroyed 1945) with its expressionist wooden decoration, as well as the early furniture of Marcel Breuer and Gunta Stölzl are examples of this phase (Bauhaus100, 2017).
 Christina Lodder places the early Bauhaus as of a larger movement in search of "spiritual utopia".
 She argues that "a rejection of materialism and 19th-century positivist outlooks impelled painters associated with Expressionism to infuse the work of art with a spiritual dimension, and to promote the idea that art and architecture were thereby the means of saving mankind from modernity" (Lodder, 2006 Page 24).

 The transition to a more rational, technology-focussed outlook at the Bauhaus came after the end of the first world war with the arrivals of Theo van Doesburg and Lazlo Moholy-Nagy in Weimar.
 This new direction was defined by the notion that scientific progress, industrial production and rational decision-making could be employed to solve the "materialism, repressive political structures and glaring social inequalities" of the present (Lodder, Page 33).
 From the prespective of modernists crime, disease, alcoholism and scoial inequality were directly linked to the "overcrowded cities", "old and rotten buildings and poor sanitary conditions" (Le Corbusier, 1923) that industralisation had left behind.